time-jar/android-client/Device install instructions.md

 3. Proceed as per the guide on the screen.

-4. If you are using Xiaomi, or other brands phone that is know to kill background apps, please disable battery optimization for this app.
+4. If you are using Xiaomi, or other brands phone that is known to kill background apps, please disable battery optimization for this app.